 Ideally, your baby will begin to eat less at night and more during the day.

-#8: Find reasons your baby is refusing the bottle
+8. Find reasons for the bottle strike

 Life happens and can disrupt our days.
 Is your child unwell, or perhaps teething?
 Is he going through a curious stage or one where he demands independence and autonomy?
 Maybe you as a family are going through changes, such as moving to a new home or going back to work.